Playing Divide-and-Choose Given Uncertain Preferences: Diversification: Why and how

 Thus far, we have not distinguished between deterministic divisions of divisible goods versus randomized divisions of indivisible goods.
 For example, if $p_i = \frac12$, then it could mean that good $i$ is literally split between the piles into two equal pieces, or that it will be randomly allocated, in whole, to one pile or the other after the chooser picks a pile.
 In the two cases the two players' incentives are the same.
 However, if the divider is risk-averse, a lottery that is resolved after piles are selected will impose unwanted risk on him.
 In this section, we assume that the goods are divisible and note where results would be different if the goods were indivisible and allocated by lottery.

 We identify two main effects of a divider's risk-aversion.
 First, it decreases the probability $P$ that the chooser picks pile 1, as the following theorem shows.

-\begin{theorem} Fix divider values and let $f$ be a concave utility function.
-The chooser is no less likely to choose pile 1 under an optimal division assuming the divider is risk-neutral than under an optimal division assuming the divider has utility function $f$. \end{theorem}
+\begin{theorem} Assume all values of goods are always nonnegative.
+Fix divider values and let $f$ be a concave utility function.
+The probability that the chooser picks pile 1 under any optimal division by a risk-neutral divider is weakly greater than the probability the chooser picks pile 1 under any optimal division by a divider with utility function $f$. \end{theorem}

 \begin{proof} Let $p$ be the optimal division by a risk-neutral divider, and let $p'$ be the optimal division by a risk-averse divider with utility function $f$.
 Let $T$ be the total divider value of all goods.
 Let $v$, $P$, and $v'$, $P'$ denote the divider's value for pile 1 and the probability the chooser picks pile 1 according to $p$ and $p'$, respectively.
 Suppose toward a contradiction that $P < P'$.
 Then we must have $v < v'$, for otherwise $p$ would be a strictly better division than $p'$ for the risk-averse divider, as it would simultaneously yield a higher value in pile 1 and higher probability of the chooser picking pile 2.
 Also, since the risk-neutral divider prefers $q$ to $q'$, it must be that